echobind/react-native-template/README.md

 - Use [Solidarity](https://github.com/infinitered/solidarity) to ensure your environment has all expected dependencies installed
 - Run `bundle install` and `pod install` so you don't have to
 - Setup placeholder icon and a splash screen
+- Setup the first integration test which can be run with the scripts from your package.json with `yarn e2e:ios-debug` or `yarn e2e:android-debug` (android emulator must be setup and open)

 ## CI / Deployment: